bolt/docs/docs/twig-components/method/taxonomies.md

 # taxonomies

-`taxonomies` is a Twig filter to ...
+`taxonomies` is a Twig filter to return an array of all taxonomies linked to the record.

-Source: Bolt